-Dallas Communities Organizing for Change (DCOC), a grassroots, Dallas-based police accountability group, has filed an administrative complaint with the Department of Justice’s (DOJ) Civil Rights Division alleging that the Dallas Police Department (DPD) has participated in a pattern and practice of excessive use of force against African-Americans and Hispanics, echoing a national trend.
+Dallas Communities Organizing for Change, a grassroots, Dallas-based police accountability group, has filed an administrative complaint with the Justice Department’s Civil Rights Division alleging that the Dallas Police Department (DPD) has participated in a pattern and practice of excessive use of force against Black and Latino people, echoing a national trend.

-According to the complaint, between July 2002 and July 2013, there were 185 police shootings reported by the DPD, with 58 resulting in a fatality.
-African-American and Hispanic fatalities accounted for 43, or 74 percent, of all lethal police shootings.
+According to the complaint, between July 2002 and July 2013, there were 185 police-perpetrated shootings reported by the DPD, with 58 resulting in a fatality.
+Black and Latino fatalities accounted for 43, or 74 percent, of all lethal police-perpetrated shootings.
 Thirty-six of the 185 police shooting victims were unarmed.

-Within that 10-year period, 33 African-Americans were killed, accounting for nearly 57 percent of all fatalities committed by Dallas police officers, a rate more than twice the population density of African-Americans as recorded by the 2010 US Census.
-An additional 10 Hispanics were killed in police shootings during the same period – a combined rate 48 percent higher than white police shooting fatalities.
+Within that 10-year period, 33 Black people were killed, accounting for nearly 57 percent of all fatalities committed by Dallas police officers, a rate more than twice the population density of Black people as recorded by the 2010 U.S. Census.
+An additional 10 Latinos were killed in police shootings during the same period — a combined rate 48 percent higher than police-perpetrated fatal shootings of whites.

-“I think Dallas is pretty rife for [federal] intervention, because [the police department] is not listening, and one of the problems we have is, we have leaders who have their ears covered,” said civil rights attorney Shayan Elahi, who is counsel for DCOC.
+“I think Dallas is pretty rife for [federal] intervention, because [the police department] is not listening, and one of the problems we have is, we have leaders who have their ears covered,” said civil rights attorney Shayan Elahi, who is counsel for Dallas Communities.

-DCOC submitted an open records request for data on every police shooting from January 1, 1987, to August 11, 2013, and statistically analyzed the (albeit incomplete) responsive data they received from the department in a report released in November 2013.
-The report provides much of the basis upon which the group’s DOJ complaint is built.
+The group submitted an open records request for data on every police shooting from January 1, 1987, to August 11, 2013, and statistically analyzed the (albeit incomplete) responsive data they received from the department in a report released in November 2013.
+The report provides much of the basis upon which the group’s Justice Department complaint is built.

-Since the report was issued, the group has attempted to meet with local city leaders, but every Dallas City Council member except Council Member Adam Medrano has been unresponsive to the group’s efforts to spotlight their research into DPD’s excessive use of force against people of color.
-“Once they refused to even meet with us, we went ahead and filed with the DOJ,” Elahi told Truthout.
+Since the report was issued, the group has attempted to meet with local city leaders, but every Dallas City Council member except Councilman Adam Medrano has been unresponsive to the group’s efforts to spotlight their research into DPD’s excessive use of force against people of color.
+“Once they refused to even meet with us, we went ahead and filed with the [Justice Department],” Elahi told Truthout.

-The DOJ is expected to send a response to Elahi and DCOC acknowledging the complaint, but the time it takes to review the complaint varies on a case-by-case basis.
-The group hopes the DOJ will be more responsive than city leaders, especially since Vanita Gupta’s appointment to the DOJ’s Civil Rights Division.
-Gupta was the former deputy legal director of the American Civil Liberties Union, something DCOC hopes will prove promising.
+The Justice Department is expected to send a response to Elahi and Dallas Communities acknowledging the complaint, but the time it takes to review the complaint varies on a case-by-case basis.
+The group hopes the Justice Department will be more responsive than city leaders, especially since Vanita Gupta’s appointment to the Justice Department’s Civil Rights Division.
+Gupta was the former deputy legal director of the American Civil Liberties Union, something Dallas Communities hopes will prove promising.

-The complaint calls for the DOJ to withhold federal funding from DPD until the department agrees to some of the group’s other recommendations, including amending the DPD’s deadly use of force policy to emphasize shooting to disable, rather than shooting to kill; to retrain all Dallas officers regarding use of force; to require body-worn cameras are recording while officers are on duty; to abolish the 72-hour review policy by which officers may remain silent and review evidence after a police shooting for up to three days before making an official statement; among other reforms.
+The complaint calls for the Justice Department to withhold federal funding from DPD until the police department agrees to some of the group’s other recommendations, including amending the DPD’s deadly use-of-force policy to emphasize shooting to disable, rather than shooting to kill; to retrain all Dallas officers regarding use of force; to require body-worn cameras are recording while officers are on duty; to abolish the 72-hour review policy by which officers may remain silent and review evidence after a police-perpetrated shooting for up to three days before making an official statement; among other reforms.

-Under pressure from Dallas police accountability organizations like DCOC and Mothers Against Police Brutality (MAPB), DPD has recently rolled out various changes, including the launch of a new website documenting the details of 12 years worth of police shootings.
+Under pressure from Dallas police accountability organizations like Dallas Communities and Mothers Against Police Brutality, DPD has recently rolled out various changes, including the launch of a new website documenting the details of 12 years worth of police-perpetrated shootings.
 The website shows both the officers’ and suspects’ race along with whether the suspect was armed.

-Organizers with DCOC disagree that the Dallas community greatly trusts the police department.
-“The City of Dallas and DPD refuse to acknowledge that a pattern exists, regardless of the data presented or the years-long ongoing outcry from the community,” the DCOC DOJ complaint states.
+Organizers with Dallas Communities disagree that the Dallas residents greatly trust the police department.
+“The City of Dallas and DPD refuse to acknowledge that a pattern exists, regardless of the data presented or the years-long ongoing outcry from the community,” the group’s Justice Department complaint states.

 This is not the first time communities in Dallas have called for federal intervention.
-In the 1970s and 1980s, a similar public outcry over Dallas police violence resulted in national hearings on the department’s use of deadly force policies by the House Subcommittee on Criminal Justice, and a subsequent independent report was submitted to the city in October 1987 outlining several recommendations for the reform of DPD’s deadly use of force policy.
-According to the complaint, “[t]o date, many of the most important recommendations have not been implemented.”
+In the 1970s and 1980s, a similar public outcry over Dallas police violence resulted in national hearings on the police department’s use of deadly force policies by the House Subcommittee on Criminal Justice, and a subsequent independent report was submitted to the city in October 1987 outlining several recommendations for the reform of DPD’s deadly use-of-force policy.
+According to the complaint, “To date, many of the most important recommendations have not been implemented.”

-This year has seen 19 police shootings by Dallas officers in which 10 people have been killed and five others were wounded.
-The district attorney’s public integrity unit has secured the indictments of four Dallas cops this year.
+This year has seen 19 police-perpetrated shootings by Dallas officers in which 10 people have been killed and five others were wounded.
+The district attorney’s Public Integrity Unit has secured the indictments of four Dallas cops this year.
 In the previous 40 years, not a single Dallas officer had been indicted for shooting civilians.

 “I hope [the complaint] will certainly get the attention of the Justice Department, the policies and procedures of deadly force, the use of deadly force in certain zip codes where our children are being hunted in, those things are in there,” said Dallas resident Collette Flanagan, who lost her son Clinton Allen, a 25-year-old who was unarmed, to a Dallas officer, Clark Staller, in March 2013.
 “I am very optimistic,” she said.

-Flanagan founded MAPB to be a voice for the families of police shooting victims who have felt isolated by the criminal justice system.
-She recently joined a delegation of mothers who have lost children to police killings to meet elected officials and push for police reforms in Washington, DC.
+Flanagan founded Mothers Against Police Brutality to be a voice for the families of police-perpetrated shooting victims who have felt isolated by the criminal legal system.
+She recently joined a delegation of mothers who have lost children to police-perpetrated killings to meet elected officials and push for police reforms in Washington, D.C.

-According to the complaint, of eight patrol divisions, nearly 53 percent of incidents in which Dallas police reported force was used, between 2010 and 2012, occurred in the South-East and South-Central patrol divisions – zip codes comprising an overwhelmingly majority of African-Americans.
+According to the complaint, of eight patrol divisions, nearly 53 percent of incidents in which Dallas police reported force was used, between 2010 and 2012, occurred in the southeast and south-central patrol divisions — zip codes comprising an overwhelmingly majority of Black residents.

-Flanagan said she hopes the national spotlight created on police accountability issues by the situation still unfolding in Ferguson, Missouri, after a grand jury decided not to indict white police officer Darren Wilson for the shooting of unarmed black teenager Michael Brown, has created a context in which federal authorities will take the DCOC’s complaint more seriously.
+Flanagan said she hopes the national spotlight created on police accountability issues by the situation still unfolding in Ferguson, Missouri, after a grand jury decided not to indict police officer Darren Wilson for the shooting of unarmed Black teenager Michael Brown, has created a context in which federal authorities will take the Dallas Communities’ complaint more seriously.

 “Ferguson is training the world to look at police brutality with a different set of eyes,” she said.
 “I think Ferguson is showing the world that there are more than a few ‘bad apples.’
 We’re past bushels even.
 We’re into orchards of bad apples.”

-Flanagan says MAPB is set to meet with Susan Hawk, who recently beat out former Dallas County district attorney Craig Watkins in a close race, in the coming weeks.
-Flanagan hopes Hawk will continue and broaden Watkins’ work in forming a new civil rights unit to independently investigate police shootings of civilians in Dallas County.
+Flanagan says Mothers Against Brutality is set to meet with Susan Hawk, who recently beat out former Dallas District Attorney Craig Watkins in a close race, in the coming weeks.
+Flanagan hopes Hawk will continue and broaden Watkins’s work in forming a new civil rights unit to independently investigate police shootings of civilians in Dallas County.

 The new unit secured its first indictment of a Dallas officer in November, but many community organizers told Truthout in September that they’re concerned the new unit would be too closely aligned with the DPD for comfort.

-Protesters left Dallas police headquarters shortly after speeches were finished and marched down Commerce Street in Dallas near Dealey Plaza, and onto Interstate 35E near downtown, bringing traffic to a stop in both directions for more than two hours.
+Protesters left Dallas police headquarters shortly after speeches were finished and marched down Commerce Street near Dealey Plaza and onto Interstate 35E near downtown, bringing traffic to a stop in both directions for more than two hours.
 Dozens of patrol cars greeted protesters on the highway, forming a barricade of police vehicles, which halted protesters from marching further and prevented others from re-entering the highway.

 Police initially turned up the sirens on their patrol cars as loud as they possibly could to intimidate the protesters and persuade them to leave the highway.
 But the sirens may have had the opposite effect as protesters formed a sit-in on the streets only minutes later.